How To Sand Epoxy Resin

 6. Keeping The Sandpaper Clean

-When sandpaper accumulates resin due to friction, it’s essential to clean it regularly to maintain effective sanding.
-To do so, you can use a wire brush or an old toothbrush to gently remove the clogged resin particles from the sandpaper’s surface.
+When sandpaper accumulates resin due to friction, you will need to clean it regularly.
+You can use a wire brush or an old toothbrush to gently remove the clogged resin particles from the sandpaper’s surface.
+If the resin buildup is quite a bit, you will need to replace the sandpaper.
+It’s crazy how much sandpaper you can go through for just a small table.

 7. Recoating With A New Layer Of Resin

-Before recoating, it’s crucial to thoroughly clean and lightly sand the cured resin to ensure good adhesion.
+Recoating with a new layer of epoxy top coat will add depth and luster.
+Applying a fresh layer of epoxy resin on top of an existing resin surface that has already cured really brings colors out.
+Before recoating, thoroughly clean and lightly sand the cured resin for good adhesion.
 The new layer bonds with the old layer, creating a seamless finish that can hide imperfections and enhance the overall look of your piece.

 8. Resin Sanding Safety Precautions